kha8128/kha8128.github.io/content/research.md

 Porous and nanostructured materials exhibit unique properties that make them essential for a wide range of applications, from energy storage to catalysis.
 However, understanding how molecular-level phenomena, such as proton transfer and gas adsorption, behave within these structures is still a significant challenge.

 #### Proton Transfer in Nanoporous TiO₂ (Machine Learning Potential)
-Nanoporous TiO₂ exhibits unique water splitting catalytic properties, critical for applications such as photocatalysis and energy storage.
+Nanoporous TiO₂ exhibits unique water splitting catalytic properties, critical for applications such as photocatalysis and hydrogen production.
 By leveraging <b>machine learning potentials</b>, we explore the confinement effects on proton transfer within these materials.
-This allows us to better understand and predict proton behavior within the nanoporous environment, optimizing porous coatings for improved performance.
+This allows us to better understand and predict proton behavior within the nanoporous environment, optimizing porous coatings for improved catalytic performance.
 <img src="/images/aamick.2024.16.issue-24.xlargecover-3-3.jpg" alt="TiO2 Research Figure" style="width: 50%;"/>

 #### Hydrogen Storage in Metal-Organic Frameworks (DFT Thermodynamics)